 It’s OK to take the baby for short outings.
-A trip to the market, walk around the block, or visit to the park is okay.
+A walk around the block, or visit to the park is fine.
 But to avoid germs, stay out of crowds and confined, crowded spaces.
 This means places like malls, movie theaters, or airplanes.
 You should also avoid bringing the baby to places where there are a lot of other children, such as a school or daycare center.
 Don't be afraid to ask strangers to keep their hands off your baby.
 You can always say something like, "Our pediatrician told us the baby could get really sick from any germs, so we can't let you touch her."
-Remember, your baby's health is more important than stranger's hurt feelings.
+Remember, your baby's health is more important than a stranger's hurt feelings.

 It’s OK for the baby to have some visitors.
 Just make sure your visitors aren’t sick.
 Before having someone over to visit, don’t be afraid to ask if he or she has a cold or other infection.
 Also ask visitors to wash their hands before holding or playing with the baby.
 You might want to keep a bottle of hand sanitizer near the front door (out of reach of small children).
-This makes it easier for visitors to quickly clean their hands before touching the baby.
+This makes it easier for visitors to clean their hands before touching the baby.

 Use warm water and plenty of soap to work up a good lather.

 Clean your whole hand, under your nails, between your fingers, and up your wrists.
 Don’t just wipe — rub well.

 Keep washing for at least 10 to 15 seconds.
 You may be surprised how long this takes, so be sure to count.